Ferris Bueller's Day Off: Plot

-One spring day in a Chicago suburb, high school senior Ferris Bueller fakes illness to stay home from school, two months before his graduation, regularly breaking the fourth wall to describe his senioritis.
-His parents, Katie and Tom, believe he is ill, though his sister, Jeanie, does not.
-After learning Ferris has been absent nine times that semester, the school's dean, Edward Rooney, and his secretary Grace become determined to expose Ferris's chronic truancy; Ferris hacks into the school's computer system and reduces his absence count to two, making it appear that he attends school regularly.
+Two months before his graduation, high school senior Ferris Bueller fakes illness to stay home from school, regularly breaking the fourth wall to describe his senioritis.
+While his sister Jeanie sees through the ruse, he fools their parents, Katie and Tom.
+After learning Ferris has been absent nine times that semester, the school's dean, Edward R. Rooney, and his secretary Grace become determined to expose Ferris's chronic truancy.
+Ferris hacks into the school's computer system and reduces his absence count to two, making it appear that he attends school regularly.

-Ferris persuades his hypochondriac best friend Cameron Frye to help excuse Ferris's girlfriend Sloane Peterson from school by claiming that her grandmother has died.
-Cameron calls the school, pretending to be Sloane's father.
-Knowing Sloane is dating Ferris, Rooney and Grace are suspicious.
-Ferris also calls the school during Cameron's phone call to confirm his absence, thereby fooling Rooney into believing he offended Sloane's father.
-To complete the ruse that Sloane's father is picking her up from school, Ferris borrows the prized possession of Cameron's father, a 1961 Ferrari 250 GT California Spyder.
-Fearing his father's wrath, Cameron is dismayed when Ferris takes the car on a day trip into Chicago.
-Ferris promises they will return the car as it was, including preserving the original odometer mileage.
+To excuse Ferris's girlfriend Sloane Peterson from school, he persuades his hypochondriac best friend Cameron Frye to impersonate Sloane's father and call the school with claims that her grandmother died.
+Knowing Sloane is dating Ferris, Rooney feels suspicious and responds dismissively.
+Ferris simultaneously calls the school to confirm his absence, fooling Rooney into believing he offended Sloane's father.
+When picking up Sloane, Ferris disguises himself as her father and borrows the prized possession of Cameron's father, a 1961 Ferrari 250 GT California Spyder.
+However, Rooney becomes suspicious upon seeing Sloane kiss Ferris.
+Fearing his father's wrath, Cameron becomes paranoid when Ferris takes the car on a day trip into Chicago, even with assurances of preserving its condition and original odometer mileage.

 Ferris, Cameron, and Sloane leave the car with two parking attendants, who promptly take it on a long joyride.
-The three eat lunch at an upscale restaurant, visit the Art Institute of Chicago, go to a Chicago Cubs baseball game, and attend the Von Steuben Day Parade, where Ferris jumps on a float and lip syncs to "Danke Schoen" by Wayne Newton and "Twist and Shout" by The Beatles, all while hiding from his father, who works in the city.
+The three visit the Sears Tower observatory, eat lunch at an upscale restaurant, visit the Chicago Stock Exchange and the Art Institute of Chicago, go to a Chicago Cubs baseball game, and attend the Von Steuben Day Parade, where Ferris jumps on a float and lip syncs to "Danke Schoen" by Wayne Newton and "Twist and Shout" by the Beatles.
+They manage to hide from his father, who works in the city.